 Complicated.
 Governments have a habit of tinkering with pension rules, and there are fears that tax relief could be slashed going forwards.
 There’s heaps of choice at retirement – you can do what you like with your pension pot.
 That’s good and bad, but may leave some people scratching heads to understand the options.

 Potential for rising prices.
-Despite economic uncertainty, prices are still expected to rise by 2% this year, according to Nationwide Building Society.
+Despite economic uncertainty, prices are still expected to rise by around 1% over the course of 2018, according to Nationwide Building Society.
 There is potential for long-term gains by investing in physical bricks and mortar, with property prices soaring over recent decades.

 Rental income.
 There’s always a demand for property from prospective tenants, and rental income can massively boost the amount you have coming in during retirement.
 That’s provided you pick the right area, and do the maths first.